-As a response to the burgeoning range of devices, device sizes and resolutions (like Apple’s Retina screens), and the associated problems of choosing the appropriate image size to deliver, in 2014 the W3C Working Group introduced the source-set attribute.
+As a response to the burgeoning range of device sizes and resolutions (like Apple’s Retina screens), and the associated problems of choosing the right image size to deliver, in 2014 the W3C Working Group introduced the source-set attribute.

 Source-set (srcset) allows us to tell the browser a range of image sizes that we have, and how they’re being used in the layout (100% width, 30em wide, etc) and lets the browser choose which it wants to use.

 This is fiendishly clever: rather than having to give explicit instructions for the innumerable environments that a user might have, we let the browser do the hard work.
 Browsers could now pick an image based on the variety of information they have.
 This could include screen density and size of course, but also bandwidth or even battery.
 This article from 2015 has more information on the philosophy and implementation for those interested.

 WordPress’ handling of images